RunestoneInteractive/thinkcspy/_sources/Studios/wagon-wheel.rst

 Walkthrough
 -----------

-For the walkthrough, we will write a program that uses functions to draw a line star with a chosen number of lines.
+For this walkthrough, we will write a program that uses functions to draw a line star with a chosen number of lines.

 .. activecode:: wagon_wheel_walkthrough